Kink Knowledgeable (Aware-Competent-Friendly)

 “Kink aware”, in the best sense of the phrase, refers to every client’s right of self-determination, which is a core value of clinical social work (see Paragraph 1 of the Preamble.)
 I am a supporting member of NCSF because they fight against bigotry which violates reproductive decision making, as well as the individual right to free private, personal, non-harmful expression.
 But “Aware” is a low bar when it comes to clinical mental health treatment.
 Actual competence in both terminology and relational dynamics across the widest range of possibilities is what I seek.

 These words have come to mean that the therapist openly acknowledges a supportive cultural/political advocacy stance to sexual and gender minorities.
 This is a useful concept.
 It’s grounded in fundamental respect for the identity of the client, whether assigned or chosen, biological or personally constructed.
-That shouldn’t be any issue for a good therapist, but it is: gender fluidity is deeply unsettling (a white/capitalist/patriarchal dominance as social change goes, and therapists are only human.
+That shouldn’t be any issue for a good therapist, but it is: gender fluidity is deeply unsettling to white/capitalist/patriarchal dominance.
+As social change goes, it’s loaded.

 Yet I work with many clients who describe how their prior therapist felt overwhelmed or unqualified to maintain a helpful or non-judgmental attitude towards their sexuality.
 Whether or not the therapist engages in similar sexual behaviors in private life, there is a cultural competence comfort that’s required.
 (A therapist who is not knowledgeable or comfortable around intense or fetishistic sexuality, or alternative relational structures, can make a referral to a kink friendly/aware/competent therapist who is.)